vimc/montagu-config/backup.md

 ### Outpack volume

 The outpack (orderly) volume backup and restore process is manual and handled entirely by privateer.
-On the production machine we run a privateer command to backup the volume to annex, and on the machine we want to restore to we run another privateer command to pull the data down from annex.
+On production2 machine we run a privateer command to backup the volume to annex2, and on the machine we want to restore to we run another privateer command to pull the data down from annex.

 ### Packit DB